KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 Knapsack Pro Test Runner library (i.e. `@knapsack-pro/jest`) should have their [name and version and it should be passed to Knapsack Pro Core](https://github.com/KnapsackPro/knapsack-pro-jest/blob/e6eca4868df9379ce17fe5df865302b11434803c/src/knapsack-pro-jest.ts#L29,L31) (i.e. `@knapsack-pro/core`) when you will use [core functionality](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/master/src/knapsack-pro-core.ts) to connect with the API (for instance to run tests in Queue Mode).

 Please note Knapsack Pro Test Runner should [track recorded test files time execution in seconds](https://github.com/KnapsackPro/knapsack-pro-jest/blob/e6eca4868df9379ce17fe5df865302b11434803c/src/knapsack-pro-jest.ts#L68,L76) and pass it back to Knapsack Pro Core.
 It should also pass info whether [tests are green or red](https://github.com/KnapsackPro/knapsack-pro-jest/blob/e6eca4868df9379ce17fe5df865302b11434803c/src/knapsack-pro-jest.ts#L82) (failing).
 Thanks to that Knapsack Pro Core will [set proper process exit status](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/knapsack-pro-core.ts#L124).
 When at least 1 test fails then the process exit status should be `1` so the CI provider will mark your CI build as a failed one.

+## Summary

+We covered how to build Knapsack Pro client integration from scratch based on the example of the existing JavaScript/TypeScript client built from 2 NPM packages `@knapsack-pro/core` and `@knapsack-pro/jest`.

+I hope you find it useful.
+I recommend digging into the source code of the above packages.
+They are thin and should be simple to understand.
+You can replicate their behavior to build your integration with Knapsack Pro API.